Helping patients adopt low carb

 - When to suggest low carb

-For many low-carb doctors this aspect of patient care now is the most rewarding part of their medical practice.
-What used to be challenging, frustrating and demoralizing — chronically ill patients who only got worse, never better — is now inspiring, energizing and joyful.
+However, for many low-carb doctors, teaching patients to begin a new lifestyle intervention has become the most rewarding part of their medical practice.
+What used to be frustrating and demoralizing — trying to help chronically ill patients who only got worse — is now inspiring and joyful.

-Instead of upping doses and adding more medications, doctors treating patients doing low carb are reducing drug dosages or removing them entirely.
-Patients who adopt the changes come into appointments excited, pleased and empowered.
+Instead of increasing doses and adding more medications, low-carb doctors are reducing drug dosages or removing them entirely.
+Patients who adopt the changes come into appointments excited and empowered.

-As UK physician GP Dr. David Unwin notes: "They are now my absolutely favorite patients.
+As UK physician Dr. David Unwin notes: “They are now my absolutely favorite patients.
 I am having cheerful conversations with previously unhappy people.
-Using ‘lifestyle medicine instead of lifelong medication’ can help patients really take control of their health, leading to greater doctor and patient resilience."
+Using ‘lifestyle medicine’ instead of ‘lifelong medication’ can help patients really take control of their health, leading to greater doctor and patient resilience.”1

-The most common chronic conditions, for which good scientific evidence exists to support low-carb dietary treatment, include the following:
+The most common chronic conditions for which strong scientific evidence exists to support low-carb dietary treatment include the following:

 - Type 1 diabetes

 - Polycystic ovarian syndrome (PCOS)